HMDRZ69/Project-Thesis-CNN_ACC_on_ASIC/weekly-reports/week-02.md

         Verilog
         SystemVerilog
         VHDL
-    3. What is a testbench?
+    3. Definition and concept of a testbench.

 ## Challenge & Blocking points
     None